 - Partner & Management Committee Member, Hagens Berman Sobol Shapiro LLP

-- The First Circuit reversed a district court’s dismissal of antitrust litigation premised on wrongfully listing patents covering insulin injector pens in FDA’s Orange Book.
+- Ms. Johnson is also involved in the firm’s work combating criminally high prices of insulin.
+In Lantus, the First Circuit reversed a district court’s dismissal of antitrust litigation premised on wrongfully listing patents covering insulin injector pens in FDA’s Orange Book.
 In re Lantus Direct Purchaser Antitrust Litigation, 18-cv-2086, 1st Cir., Feb.
-13, 2020.
+13, 2020 (Dein, J., Sorokin, J.).

-- Directed HBSS’s litigation efforts, as co-lead counsel for the certified class of direct purchasers, and ran the patent team through the run up to trial in In re Loestrin 24 Fe Antitrust Litigation.
-The parties have reached a proposed $120 million settlement shortly before trial.
+- As co-lead counsel for the certified class of direct purchasers, she directed Hagens Berman’s litigation efforts and ran the patent team up to trial in In re Loestrin 24 Fe Antitrust Litigation.
+The parties reached a proposed $120 million settlement shortly before trial.
 In re Loestrin 24 Fe Antitrust Litigation, 1:13-md-02472, D.R.I., ECF Nos.
-10, 1050.
+10, 1050 (Smith, J., Sullivan, J.).

 - Public Justice, Class Action Preservation Committee

-- In 2011, Public Justice nominated Ms. Johnson and the rest of the Neurontin trial team for Trial Lawyer of the Year for their work in securing a $142 million verdict against Pfizer for suppressing and manipulating the results of scientific studies that showed Neurontin did not work to treat the off-label indications Pfizer was heavily promoting.
+- Trial Lawyer of the Year, Public Justice, 2011.
+Nominated with the Neurontin trial team for securing a $142 million verdict against Pfizer for suppressing and manipulating the results of scientific studies that showed Neurontin did not work to treat the off-label indications Pfizer was heavily promoting.

 - Member of the trial team that achieved a $142 million civil RICO verdict against Pfizer for suppressing and manipulating results of scientific studies concerning the drug Neurontin.
 Post-trial, the third-party payer class settled with Pfizer for an additional $325 million.
-In re Neurontin Marketing, Sales Practices, and Products Liability Litigation, D. Mass., MDL No. 1629.
+In re Neurontin Marketing, Sales Practices, and Products Liability Litigation, D. Mass., MDL No. 1629 (Saris, J.).